Found us from search engine?

 BuzzSumo followed up by looking at 100 million articles, and found articles between 3,000-10,000 words long got twice the number of shares as content 0- 1,000 words long.

 Long content isn’t effective purely because it’s long.
-And neither is it because it allows you to hit more backlinks or include more keywords in your content.
+And there’s more to it than the long word length which allows you to hit more backlinks or include more keywords in your content.
 These are nice, but they’re not what make human beings love reading your work.

 Long content needs to be more than long, it needs to be good.
 So what makes it good?